Otakar Vávra: Biography and career

 Vávra attended universities in Brno and Prague, where he studied architecture.
 During 1929–30, while still a student, he participated in the making of a handful of documentaries and wrote movie scripts.
 In 1931, he produced the experimental film Světlo proniká tmou.
 The first movie he directed was 1937's Panenství.

 His 1938 film The Merry Wives was praised in Variety for "first-rate direction, a salty yarn and elaborate production effort", even though it had undergone certain cuts because it was considered too "ribald" by American censors.

 Vávra was a member of the Communist Party from 1945 to 1989.
 After the Communists seized power in 1948, Vávra adapted quickly to the new political climate and produced films praising the current regime and supporting the new, official interpretation of the past.

 In the 1950s he filmed the "Hussite Trilogy", one of his most famous works, consisting of Jan Hus (1954), Jan Žižka (1955) and Against All (1957).

 In the 1960s, Vávra made his most celebrated films Zlatá reneta (1965), Romance for Bugle (1966) and Witchhammer (1969).
 Romance for Bugle was entered into the 5th Moscow International Film Festival where it won the Special Silver Prize.

 In the 1970s Vávra produced his "War Trilogy" consisting of semi-documentary movies Dny zrady, Sokolovo and Osvobození Prahy, all being heavily influenced by communist propaganda.
 The film Dny zrady (Days of Betrayal, 1973) was entered into the 8th Moscow International Film Festival where it won a Diploma.
 In 1979 he was a member of the jury at the 11th Moscow International Film Festival.

 Since the 1950s Vávra taught film direction at Film and TV School of the Academy of Performing Arts in Prague.
 Among his students were several directors of the "Czech New Wave".

 Awards

-In 2001, he was awarded the Czech Lion for his lifelong contribution to the Czech cinema.
+In 2001, he was awarded the Czech Lion for his lifelong contribution to Czech cinema.
 In 2004, he received the presidential Medal of Merit.